Hanging in the United States: Colonial America

 Hanging was one method of execution in Colonial America.
 According to the Espy file, Daniel Frank was hanged in 1623 for cattle theft in the Jamestown colony.
 John Billington is thought to be one of the first men to be hanged in New England; Billington was convicted of murder in September 1630 after he shot and killed John Newcomen.

 During the Salem witch trials of the early 1690s, most of the men and women convicted of witchcraft were sentenced to public hanging.
-It is estimated that seventeen women and two men were hanged as a result of the trials.
-However, modern scholars maintain that thousands of individuals were hanged for witchcraft throughout the American colonies.
+It is estimated that seventeen women and two men were hanged, as a result of the trials.

 Hangings during the colonial era of America were mostly performed publicly in order to deter the behavior for which the criminals were hanged.
 Thousands of townspeople would gather around the gallows to hear a sermon and observe the hangings of convicted criminals.
 Such experiences were deemed to be good lessons on morality for the children and townspeople.